alaffin12/stackedit/Bastion.md

 # Bastion Rules
 ## Base Rules
 Every session represents "one week" of bastion time (we explain it away as time flows differently on different planes).
-Each week players will have the option to activate different benefits of
+Each week players will have the option to activate different benefits of different facilities (which could result in bonuses changing mid-battle - might have to be looked into).

+Each facility has an upkeep cost associated with it that is paid whether or not it is used during a week.
+It may have further costs for different benefits.

 Mordenkainen's Bastion in Sigil starts with with following:
 * Mundane Facilities (Bedrooms, Kitchen, Living Space etc.)